lawrence-innovative-tech/java/JAVA/Java 8/Functional Interface.md

 - It convert 'T' generic type to 'R' generic type.
 And Returns 'R' generic.
 - 'T' .apply() method used to change.
 'T' type to 'R' type.
 - Default methods :
-	1. compost() - before process the data.
+	1. compose() - before process the data.
+First parameter get execute after instance get executes.
 	2. andThen() - after process the data.
+First instance get executes after parameter that get executes.
 - Static Methods :
 	1. identity()   - natural process it return same input as output.
 - Stream api methods to be used:
 	1. map & co and flatMap & co.
 - Bifunction interface perform two input and return the output.
 Here, there is no static methods only default methods. that is compose() and andThen() methods.
+- Edge Cases: If the stream is empty, only the supplier is called (followed by the finisher).
+For parallel streams, multiple suppliers may be invoked (one per thread).

 - **Ref Code -** https://github.com/lawrence-innovative-tech/java-code-review/blob/main/src/main/java/org/example/functionalInterface/predefined/FunctionFunctionalInterface.java